“This post may contain affiliate links. Please read my disclosure for more info.

 If you’re a Microsoft Office/Excel user, there are dozens of budget templates available for download from Microsoft.
 Everything from personal budgets, family budgets, Christmas or vacation budgets, home construction, events, college expenses… well let’s just say they have a lot of them.

-Using a budget template will make budgeting much easier, and can help you to make it a habit.
+Using a free budget template will make budgeting much easier, and can help you to make it a habit.
 But even before you start plugging in your numbers, there’s a step you don’t want to skip.

 Budgets are a valuable tool, but they’re not just about crunching numbers..